kroysemaj/git-GDI/slides/staging-and-commiting.md

 <br>

-Let's say you are working in a project and you are working with the four different files:
+Let's say you are working in a project and you are working with the three different files:

 - `blinky.js`
 - `inky.js`